isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 in agreement.

-Then let's see how the samples are associating on a tissue level.
+Next, let's see how the samples are associating on a tissue level.
 I'm going to add this query to the end of the above query, to tabulate how often study1 and study2 agree regarding tissue of origin (between BRCA and GBM).